alexobenauer/obsidian-tag-navigator/README.md

-# Cross-reference Navigation plugin for Obsidian
+# Tag Navigator plugin for Obsidian

+*Previously: "Cross-reference Navigation"*

 This is a plugin for [Obsidian](https://obsidian.md/) that lets you navigate through your notes using their tags.